openstack/nova/doc/source/user/filter-scheduler.rst

 `nova.scheduler.weights.all_weighers`, which selects the following weighers:

 * |RAMWeigher| Compute weight based on available RAM on the compute node.
   Sort with the largest weight winning.
-If the multiplier is negative, the host with least RAM available will win (useful for stacking hosts, instead of spreading).
+If the multiplier, :oslo.config:opt:`filter_scheduler.ram_weight_multiplier`, is negative, the host with least RAM available will win (useful for stacking hosts, instead of spreading).
+* |CPUWeigher| Compute weight based on available vCPUs on the compute node.
+  Sort with the largest weight winning.
+If the multiplier, :oslo.config:opt:`filter_scheduler.cpu_weight_multiplier`, is negative, the host with least CPUs available will win (useful for stacking hosts, instead of spreading).
 * |DiskWeigher| Hosts are weighted and sorted by free disk space with the largest weight winning.
 If the multiplier is negative, the host with less disk space available